Larkin High School: History

+The yearbook is named the Cerulean in honor of the school's colors: cerulean (a deep blue) and white.

 Academics

 Larkin has not made Adequate Yearly Progress on the Prairie State Achievements Examination, a state test part of the No Child Left Behind Act.
 Larkin is listed as "Academic Watch Status Year 5."
 In 2010, the graduation rate was 78.8%.

 Larkin is home to the district's Visual and Performing Arts Academy.

 Student demographics

 In 2017, Larkin's students were 16.3% White, 9.2% Black, 67.4% Hispanic, 2.9% Asian, 0.8% Native American, and 3.4% multiracial.

-Additionally, 18.9% of students were deemed limited-English-proficient (LEP), and 74.6% of students were low income.
+18.9% of students were deemed limited-English-proficient (LEP), and 74.6% of students were low income.

 The 2017 attendance rate was 87.2%.
 Total enrollment was 2,087.
 Average class size was 20 students.

-School Athletics
+School athletics

-Larkin High School is a member of the Upstate Eight Conference and has many athletic teams including:
+Larkin High School is a member of the Upstate Eight Conference and has many athletic teams, including: